Shahanaz-Alex/CCProject/README.md

 5. In the file folder, click on the `app` folder.

-6. Open `docker-compose.yml` and paste the Endpoint information into the "DB_HOST" field, replacing the section `<Replace this with the endpoint string>` then save the file.
+6. Open `docker-compose.yml` and paste the Endpoint information into the "DB_HOST" field, replacing the section `<REPLACE WITH RDS ENDPOINT ADDRESS>` then save the file.

 9. Navigate into the `app` folder via the terminal.